 The planned route touches two river valleys of national importance, which are therefore protected accordingly....
 The Ilz is one of the last natural rivers in the whole of Germany.
 The river valleys are important migration corridors: for otters, beaver, black stork even for the lynx.
 The planned route cuts through these corridors and thus seriously threatens these protected species.
 The affected forests are very close to nature with individual ancient oaks.
 These forests play an important role in pollution control (dust, noise) and climate protection (carbon sinks).

 I wish them luck.
 The river and its valley are worth preserving.
 When revisiting this topic in 2020, I was unable to find any new news.

-There were a couple of swan families on the river in the town.
-You could tell that they were town birds because they headed straight for us tourists and begged for treats.
-The country birds didn't give us the time of day.
+There were a couple of swan families on the river.
+We could tell they were town birds because they headed straight for us tourists and begged for treats.
+Country birds didn't give us the time of day.

 I have seen pillories in restored New England villages, but nothing quite like this.

-The convicted criminal would be taken up by ladder and secured by the neck and wrists for the period prescribed by the court.
+The convicted criminal was taken up by ladder and secured by the neck and wrists for the period prescribed by the court.
 The guide said that they would be allowed down at night even if the sentence was for multiple days.

 I have already mentioned St. John Nepomuk.
 Another saint that we saw frequently depicted was St. Florian, who protects against fires.
 Hals has suffered from fires.
 St. Florian was usually depicted with a bucket.

 When walking through the town, we passed a large and seemingly well-equipped volunteer fire department.